sailscastshq/docs.sailscasts.com/docs/sails-ai/getting-started.md

 :::

 ::: tip
-`@sails-ai/local` connects to [Ollama](https://ollama.com), which runs open-source LLMs on your machine for free.
-Perfect for development.
+`@sails-ai/local` connects to [Ollama](https://ollama.com), which runs open-source LLMs on your machine.
+This is useful for local development.

 `@sails-ai/openai` works with any OpenAI-compatible provider — [Together AI](https://together.xyz), [Groq](https://groq.com), [Fireworks](https://fireworks.ai), [OpenRouter](https://openrouter.ai), [OpenAI](https://openai.com), and more.
 See the [OpenAI adapter docs](/sails-ai/openai) for the full list.
 :::